 3. Set small goals

 Goals are results of plans and commitment to them.
 At the Physics Math Café(PMC), we like to set goals for you and give you small quizzes along the way to test your understanding of the topics.
 We’d advise you to set time every week to study, make the goal achievable in small bites.
 PMC’s way is to play kahoot games, and short quizzes and tests.
-You’ll definitely benefit points or PMC currency from them that helps you gain incentives.
+You’ll definitely benefit points or our JC physics tuition currency from them that helps you gain incentives.
 You may also like to reward yourself with a break after hitting every small goal.

 4. Train the Brain